Steve Johnson (Michigan politician)

 Steven B. Johnson (born December 2, 1990) is an American politician.
-He is a Republican member of the Michigan House of Representatives, elected to represent Michigan's 72nd House of Representatives district in 2016.
+He was a Republican member of the Michigan House of Representatives, elected to represent Michigan's 72nd House of Representatives district in 2016.

 Early life

 Johnson attended South Christian High School in Byron Center, Michigan.
-After graduating in 2009, he joined the United States Air Force and served for four years working on nuclear missile electronics in Montana.
+After graduating in 2009, he joined the United States Air Force where he served for four years working on nuclear missile electronics in Montana.
 He received an associates degree in electronic systems technology from the Community College of the Air Force.
 He later graduated with an online bachelor's degree from Liberty University using the G.I.
 Bill.

 In the summer of 2015, he interned for representative Cindy Gamrat.
 He stayed briefly in Canada before moving to Alaska to start a handyman company with a friend.

 Michigan House of Representatives

 Johnson said he returned to Michigan due to politics.
 He defeated Democrat Steve Shoemaker with 59% in the November 2016 election to win the Michigan's 72nd House of Representatives district, replacing termed-out Ken Yonker.
 The district includes southern Kent County and western Allegan County, Michigan.

 Johnson had a self-described "constitutionally-driven agenda" going into his first term.
 He wanted to lower taxes by eliminating the Michigan Economic Development Corporation and lowering the corporate income tax.
 Johnson and Representative Tom Leonard were in favor of transitioning the teacher pension system to the 401(k) plan.
 He supported a Religious Freedom Restoration Act in Michigan.
 The law allowed legal requirements for religious objections but was struck down at the federal level in 1997, leaving its adoption to individual states.
 Johnson also took a "life at conception" stance on abortion.

 During the COVID-19 pandemic in Michigan, Johnson voted against Governor Gretchen Whitmer's stay-at-home order extension in April 2020, citing concerns about potential negative economic impacts and contradictory language regarding who is and isn't allowed outside.

 On October 10, 2021, Johnson co-sponsored House Bill 5444 also known as the "fetal heartbeat protection act."